Rhapsody Unified Architecture Framework (UAF) 1.2 profile

 Because of the way this structure is created it is a single unit embedded in the root rhapsody file, to make it possible to work on individual parts of the project it is advised that users select each of the ArchitecturalDescriptions(packages) and modify using the “Create Unit” operation them so that they are Units.

-There are a number of helpers and wizards associated with the UAF 1.1 profile.
-This section is not intended as a tutorial to the their use but as an introduction.
-There will be further blogs and downloadable content describing how these helpers and wizards work.
+There are several helpers and wizards associated with the UAF 1.1 profile.
+This section is not intended as a tutorial to their use but as an introduction.
 All the menus can be accessed from the UAF Toolkit section at the bottom of the main Rhapsody menu.

 The view creator is a quick way to create diagrams in a specific ArchitecturalDescription without having to access the add new menu.
 Select a package or element and from the UAF Toolkit menu, then select “View Creator”, this graphic then appears.